プロフィール

 -----

 On October 21th, the flowers of the osmanthus in the garden finally opened.
 It will take a few more days before it covers itself up with sweet smell.
-As for as I remember, it is the slowest flowering ever, three weeks late.
+As far as I remember, it is the slowest flowering ever, three weeks late.
 The clock may have gone crazy maybe due to the extreme summer heat and little rain.
 Of course, it must be the climate clock that derailed.

 This is the Daiosai Lighthouse located at the tip of the Shima Peninsula, Mie pref. that I sketched a long time ago.
 At that time I only added half of the colors, and I just wrote down names of colors for others.
 I wanted to post to this blog before I stopped it, so I colored it digitally.
 I hear recently that non-human AI could draw images, but this is hand-drawn by tablet and pen.
 The homework I had left behind for a long time was completed with, not AI, but the help of technology, which I had never dreamed of at the time.